Current Events

 GLC takes dinner to Storefront, the shelter for homeless teens, on the first Monday of each month.

-November and December are covered.
-Thank you in advance to Dave Pfizenmeier and
+May, June, July, and September are covered.
+Thank you in advance to

 ARE YOU AVAILABLE TO HELP OR PARTNER WITH A FRIEND??